LLNL/Caliper/doc/sphinx/services.rst

      max#time.inclusive.duration=26
      sum#time.inclusice.duration=102

+.. _alloc-service:

 Alloc
 --------------------------------

 The `alloc` service adds data tracking information to Caliper.
-It records snapshots of allocation calls with their arguments and return values, and resolves the containing allocations of any memory addresses produced by other Caliper services, such as the `Libpfm` service.
+It records snapshots of allocation calls with their arguments and return values, and resolves the containing allocations of any memory addresses produced by other Caliper services, such as the `libpfm` service.
-By default, it will only use data tracking information provided via the Caliper data tracking API, but in conjunction with the ``sysalloc`` service it records and/or tracks any allocations by hooking system allocation calls.
+By default, it will only use data tracking information provided via the Caliper data tracking API, but in conjunction with the `sysalloc` service it records and/or tracks any allocations by hooking system allocation calls.
 This service may potentially incur significant amounts of overhead when recording/tracking frequent allocations/deallocations.

 .. envvar:: CALI_ALLOC_TRACK_ALLOCATIONS

-    Record snapshots when tracking or untracking marked memory regions.
+    Records snapshots when memory regions are being tracked or untracked, storing the given label in the `mem.alloc` or `mem.free` attribute, respectively.
+The snapshots also contain a unique ID for the allocation in the `alloc.uid` attribute, and the size of the allocated region in the `alloc.total_size` attribute.

     Default: true

 .. envvar:: CALI_ALLOC_RESOLVE_ADDRESSES

     When set, snapshots with memory addresses produced by other services (e.g., Libpfm) will be appended with the allocations that contain them.
+The snapshots then contain
+    `alloc.label#address_attribute`, `alloc.uid#address_attribute`,
+    and `alloc.index#address_attribute` attributes with the memory
+    region label, allocation ID, and array index for the memory address attributes found in the snapshot.

     Default: false

 .. envvar:: CALI_ALLOC_RECORD_ACTIVE_MEM

-    Record the amount of active allocated memory, in bytes, at each snapshot.
+    Records the amount of active allocated memory, in bytes, at each snapshot, in the `mem.active` attribute.

     Default: false

+.. _callpath-service:

 Callpath
 --------------------------------